Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 My kids liked this park main because most of its features were totally unique, and not carbon copies of all the other playgrounds in town.

-In the large park behind the playground, there’s a walking & cycling trail, disc golf course, and some hills with tobogganing potential in winter.
+In the large park behind the playground, there’s a walking & cycling trail, disc golf course, and some hills with tobogganing potential in winter (see my Edmonton in winter guide for more tobogganing options around the city).

 5. Svend Hansen School Playground